Onufriivka Raion: History

 Farmers were strictly forbidden to enter the manor park.
 The only workers permitted were those who cleared the alley and those who looked after the trees and numerous gardens, as well as the swans on the park ponds.
 Later, the villagers were allowed to take water for their needs from one of the ponds.
 The whole park was surrounded by a two-meter tall brick fence with a decorative lattice on top.

-In 1960, the Council of Ministers UkrSSR adopted a Resolution, in which Onufriivka park was declared a monument of landscape architecture of the 19th century.
+In 1960, the Council of Ministers UkrSSR adopted a Resolution, in which Onufriivka Park was declared a monument of landscape architecture of the 19th century.

 From his former savings Count Tolstoy founded stables Number 175 - a regular participant in National and International equestrian sports competitions.
-His students - English thoroughbred horses - became Olympic champions, winners of large and small Derbys and winners of competitions on the Rostov and Odessa racetracks.
+His students - English thoroughbred horses - became Olympic champions, winners of large and small Derbys and winners of competitions on the Rostov and Odesa racetracks.

 The Tolstoy family were among the prominent philanthropists and benefactors of their time.
-With the backing of Mikhail Mikhailovich an ambulance station was built in Odessa.
-Each generation were trustees of schools and schools for children from poor families.
+With the backing of Mikhail Mikhailovich an ambulance station was built in Odesa.
+Each generation was trustees of schools and schools for children from poor families.
 The counts made a huge contribution to the development of agriculture and viticulture in Southern Russia.
 After October 1917, the life of the last Count Tolstoy turned tragic.
-Stripped of all property, the seriously ill Mikhail Tolstoy traveled to Geneva with his mother Helen G. were his life ended (August 30, 1927).
-His death cut short a branch of the famous Tolstoy family.
+Stripped of all property, the seriously ill Mikhail Tolstoy traveled to Geneva with his mother Helen G. where his life ended (August 30, 1927).
+His death cut short a branch of the Tolstoy family.